County of Flanders: The seventeen provinces in the 16th century (1506–98)

 Under Charles V, Holy Roman Emperor (born in the Flemish city Ghent), Flanders became a member of the Burgundian Circle.
 The county was later involved in the Guelders Wars.

 Through the Pragmatic Sanction of 1549, the County of Flanders was officially detached from France.
 It became an independent territory of the Holy Roman Empire.
-This constitutional act made Flanders part of the Seventeen Provinces, that constituted the Low Countries and from then on would be inherited as a whole.
+This constitutional act made Flanders part of the Seventeen Provinces that constituted the Low Countries and from then on would be inherited as a whole.

 The Low Countries held an important place in the Empire.
 For Charles personally, they were the region where he spent his childhood.
-Because of trade and industry and the rich cities, they were also important for the treasury.
+Because of trade, industry and the rich cities, they were also important for the treasury.
 Lordship transferred to the Spanish branch of the House of Habsburg with Philip II of Spain, and after 1556 belonged to the Kings of Spain.

-It was in Steenvoorde (In French Flanders) in 1566 that the Beeldenstorm broke loose.
+It was in Steenvoorde (French Flanders) in 1566 that the Beeldenstorm broke loose.
 The Beeldenstorm spread through all of the Low Countries and eventually led to the outbreak of the Eighty Years' War and the secession of the Republic of the Seven United Netherlands.
-Originally Flanders cooperated with the northern provinces as a member of the Union of Utrecht, and also signed the Act of Abjuration in 1581, but from 1579 to 1585, in the period known as the "Calvinist Republic of Ghent", it was reconquered by the Spanish army.
+Originally, Flanders cooperated with the northern provinces as a member of the Union of Utrecht, and also signed the Act of Abjuration in 1581, but from 1579 to 1585, in the period known as the "Calvinist Republic of Ghent", it was reconquered by the Spanish army.